You are viewing a story from harrypotterfanfiction.com

 That was such an abrupt change of subject that it took Scorpius a few moments to process it.
 “Pride of Portree,” he said at last.
 He looked apprehensive; he clearly knew that one’s Quidditch team could be a major factor in getting a person’s approval.
 This was especially true in Rose’s family, but she didn’t see how he could know that, unless he was drawing his conclusions from the number of them who had played Quidditch in school.

 Teddy’s expression cleared.
 “Oh, good.”
-Teddy had been raised on Pride of Portree - not even Rose’s Aunt Ginny’s time on the Harpies had been able to sway him from his grandmother’s favourite team.
+Teddy had been raised on Pride of Portree - not even Rose’s aunt’s time on the Harpies had been able to sway him from his grandmother’s favorite team.
 “I’m a big Portree fan myself.”
 He made a face.
 “No matter how much I hate McDonnell.
 I’ve heard they’re getting tired of him, though; did you see that they started Cooper instead yesterday?”

 Scorpius shook his head.
 “No. How’d he do?”